ROCm/rocALUTION/docs/design/design.rst

 =========================
 rocALUTION supports automatic object tracking.
 After the initialization of the library, all objects created by the user application can be tracked.
-Once :cpp:func:`rocalution::stop_rocalution` is called, all memory from tracked objects gets deallocated.
+Once :cpp:func:`stop_rocalution <rocalution::stop_rocalution>` is called, all memory from tracked objects gets deallocated.
 This will avoid memory leaks when the objects are allocated but not freed.
 The user can enable or disable the tracking by editing `src/utils/def.hpp`.
 By default, automatic object tracking is disabled.